Introduction

 Below are my research projects addressing these challenges, advised by amazing professors and labs at UVA.

-Rodinia Benchmark v4.0 — Modernizing Benchmarks for Emerging GPU Architectures
+Rodinia v4.0: Modernizing Benchmark Design and Datasets for Emerging GPU Architectures

 I am leading the modernization of Rodinia for CUDA 12+, larger datasets, and contemporary GPU features such as Tensor Cores, Cooperative Groups, and multi-GPU.
 I built a reproducible harness to compare legacy versus modernized implementations across GPU generations and created microbenchmarks that isolate memory hierarchy, warp scheduling, and synchronization effects.
 Using Nsight tooling and GPGPU-Sim, I focus on making results explainable so architectural choices map cleanly to application-level behavior.